1.25-meter band

 The 1.25-meter, 220 MHz or 222 MHz band is a portion of the VHF radio spectrum internationally allocated for amateur radio use on a primary basis in ITU Region 2, and it comprises frequencies from 220 MHz to 225 MHz.
 In the United States and Canada, the band is available on a primary basis from 222 to 225 MHz, with the addition of 219 to 220 MHz on a limited, secondary basis.
 It is not available for use in ITU Region 1 (except in Somalia) or ITU Region 3.
 The license privileges of amateur radio operators include the use of frequencies within this band, which is primarily used for local communications.
+In the U.S. and Canada, the 1.25-meter band calling frequencies are 223.500 MHz for FM simplex and 222.100 MHz for SSB/CW.

 History

 The 1.25-meter band has a very long and colorful history, dating back to before World War II.

 Pre-Cairo Conference

 Some experimental amateur use in the U.S. was known to occur on the "1 1/4-meter band" as early as 1933, with reliable communications achieved in fall of 1934.